digitalearthafrica/crop-mask/README.md

 # crop-mask
-Production of crop-mask for Africa
+Production of a crop-mask for Africa